-Philippines Native Threatens To Harm Woman To Get Sex On Cruise Ship Bound 4 STT
+Philippines Native Threatens To Harm Woman To Get Sex On Cruise Ship Bound For St. Thomas

 CHARLOTTE AMALIE — A man from the Philippines has been charged with threatening injury in order to induce sex from a woman, authorities said.

 United States Attorney Gretchen C.F.
-Shappert for the District of the Virgin Islands said today that a federal indictment has been handed down charging a Filipino national, Louis Isom Mangampat, with aggravated sexual abuse.
+Shappert for the District of the Virgin Islands said today that a federal indictment has been handed down charging a Filipino national, Louie Ison Mangampat, 36, with aggravated sexual abuse.

 Mangampat was arraigned in federal court today in St. Thomas.

-According to the indictment, Mangampat sexually assaulted a woman while on board a cruise ship bound for the U.S. Virgin Islands.
+According to the indictment, Mangampat sexually assaulted a woman while on board a cruise ship bound for St. Thomas.

 In a video-recorded and handwritten statement provided to authorities by the Celebrity cruise line, Mangampat admitted having sex with the woman “but claimed it was consensual,” according to an affidavit in the case.